Amoeba Music: Original Berkeley store (1990)

 Amoeba Music was founded by former employees of nearby Rasputin Records and opened on Telegraph Avenue in Berkeley in 1990.
 The original founding members were Marc Weinstein, Dave Prinz, and Mike Boyder.
-The iconic Amoeba logo was designed by comic book artist Shepherd Hendrix.
+The Amoeba logo was designed by comic book artist Shepherd Hendrix.
 Primarily operating on reselling used goods, Amoeba has survived the decline of CD sales since the early 2000s with its trade-in program and the advent of the vinyl revival.